ErpNetDocs/winclient/introduction/documents/document-command-ribbon.md

 -	<b>Refresh display values (F9)</b> – refresh the values for the drop menu of the current field;
 -	<b>Create from Internet</b> – automatically retrieves all the data for a given company from the Internet, by entering the VAT number.

-Choosing another field from the header, which has a definition, will cause the elements of the context menu to change. **For example**, when clicking on the *Document Type* field in the **Document** panel.
+Choosing another field from the header, which refers to a definition, will refresh the elements of the context. **For example**, when clicking on the *Document Type* field in the **Document** panel.

 ## Data tab
 The **Data** tab includes:

 ![Data tab](pictures/data-tab2.png)
 -	<b>Cut</b> – removes the selected text and temporarily stores it in the clipboard.
-It moves the data from their initial location to a new one.
+Usually used when moving the data from their initial location to a new one.
 This function is most commonly used for corrections;
 -	<b>Copy</b> – copies the selected text and temporarily stores it in the clipboard.
-This function allows you to easily type in the same data multiple times;
+This function allows you to easily enter the same data multiple times;
 -	<b>Paste</b> – puts the text you just copied where you need it;
 -	<b>Find</b> – searches for a word or a number in documents, navigators or reports.